yahoo/elide-doc/pages/guide/v5/04-analytics.md

 }
 ```

-These roles can then be referenced in security rules applied to entire tables or individual columns in their respective HJSON configuration:
+These roles can then be referenced in security rules applied to entire tables or individual columns in their respective Hjson configuration:

 `readAccess = 'Principal is admin'`

 ## Variable Substitution

-To avoid repeated configuration blocks, all HJSON files (table, security, and data source) support variable substitution.
+To avoid repeated configuration blocks, all Hjson files (table, security, and data source) support variable substitution.
 Variables are defined in the variables.hjson file:

 ```
 {